mebusy/notes/dev_notes/AI_CS188_CPS.md

     - instantiate (in all ways) a set of variables such that the remaining constraint graph is a tree
 - Cutset size c gives runtime O( (d<sup>c</sup>) (n-c) d² ), very fast for small c

+Question: Can I find the smallest custset that will turn my graph into a tree?

 <h2 id="c81f59e20d96cc96fb1a78af50455703"></h2>